Skip to main content

 Renault Symbioze et Espace en circulation

-With their full hybrid E-Tech engines, the Renault Symbioz and Renault Espace, offering 160 hp and 200 hp respectively, represent the latest in hybrid family vehicles in their respective categories.
-This unique hybrid technology delivers top-tier efficiency and driving comfort.
+Renault Symbioz and Renault Espace, with their full hybrid E-Tech engines offering 160 ch and 200 ch respectively, represent the latest in hybrid family vehicles in their respective categories.
+This unique hybrid technology delivers top-tier efficiency and driving pleasure.

-Renault’s full hybrid E-Tech engines use a unique technology that combines a combustion engine with two electric motors, a well-sized battery, and a smart, clutchless multi-mode dog clutch gearbox.
+Renault’s full hybrid E-Tech engines use a unique technology that combines a combustion engine with two electric motors, a well-sized 2 kWh battery, and a smart, clutchless multi-mode dog clutch gearbox.
 This setup offers one of the best performance-to-efficiency ratios on the market.

-The latest advancements in full hybrid E-Tech technology further improve efficiency, setting new benchmarks in their category while enhancing driving pleasure and performance.
 This success has helped Renault become the top seller of hybrid models in France and is expected to surpass one million full hybrid E-Tech units sold in the coming weeks.

 image